-Of course, one of the main themes in The Crowd is the importance of kindness.
+Of course, one of the main themes in The Crowd is bullying and the importance of kindness.
 So I wanted to share (in no particular order) a list of YA fiction books that focus on teens and young people having compassion and kindness for others, and how their attitudes about hope and friendship affect their lives and the lives of others.

 1. Stargirl by Jerry Spinelli